 The leanness of the L&E literature on free speech should not be understood to imply that economics has little to say on the topic.
 Perhaps most significantly, the ‘new information economics’7 for which George Akerlof, Michael Spence, and Joseph Stiglitz won the Nobel prize in 2001 carries profound implications for free speech—implications noted by a handful of legal scholars8 but not exhaustively explored.
 The new information economics challenges the faith in free markets reflected in the writings and thinking of early law and economics scholars, and— though less directly—the faith in a free marketplace of ideas reflected in much of US First Amendment jurisprudence.
 It suggests that under certain circumstances, the regulation of speech not only can protect individuals and societies from speech-related harms but also can promote speech itself.

 This chapter provides an introduction to the economic analysis of free speech,9 with special attention to the new information economics perspective.
 Section 1 critically summarizes the small L&E literature on free speech.
 Section 2 offers an overview of the new information economics.
 Section 3 applies insights from the new information economics to free speech subjects.

-Hemel, Daniel, "Economic Perspectives on Free Speech" (2019).
-Public Law and Legal Theory Working Papers.
-771.
+Daniel Hemel, "Economic Perspectives on Free Speech", Public Law and Legal Theory Working Paper Series, No. 736 (2019).